bji219/dep_bji219_site/_posts/2024-04-21-VigenereCipher.markdown

 ```

 # Decode
-I also created the decoding side of the equation, which would be a fun way to pass messages between friends.
+I also created the decoding side of the equation, which would be a fun way to pass messages between friends:
 ```python
 # Coded message initialize
 decoded_message = []